kimchitsigai/Articles-and-Tutorials/users_jailkit_chroot.md

 #### The `jk_init` utility

-Create a jail using the <code>jk\_init</code> utility and specify the jail's location and what jailed-programs you want included in the jail; and Jailkit will automatically create, and assign the appropriate permissions to, the root of the `chroot` jail if it does not already exist.
-By employing the <code>jk_init</code> utility, you can automate the jail-directory, and jailed-program, setup.
-To do so, execute (feel free to substitute <code>/chroot</code> with a directory of your choice):
+With Jailkit's <code>jk\_init</code> utility, you can automate the process of creating a `chroot` jail, while retaining the ability of specifying the jail's location and what jailed-programs you want included in the jail.
+For example, execute:

+>Feel free to substitute <code>/chroot</code> with a directory of your choice.

 	sudo jk_init -v -j /chroot basicshell editors extendedshell jk_lsh netutils ssh sftp

-**Note:** While the above command makes the listed programs **available** inside the `chroot` jail, it is still necessary to authorize access to specific programs for individual jailed-users.

-#### The `jk_lsh` utility

-provides a special, non-interactive shell that limits the binaries it will execute to those that have been explicitly allowed.
-All other commands or regular (such as the bash) shell access are denied.
-That way, even if a user uploads their own binary file, the user will **not** be able to execute it.

-This can be used to restrict an account to a specific use.
-For example, <code>jk\_lsh</code> can be used to make rsync-, cvs-, sftp- or scp-only accounts.
-Allowed actions are read from <code>/etc/jailkit/jk\_lsh.ini</code>.
-If you run <code>jk\_lsh</code> inside a `chroot` jail, make sure <code>jk_lsh.ini</code> is copied into that `chroot` jail, i.e. <code>/path/to/jail/etc/jailkit/jk\_lsh.ini</code>.

 ## Creating &amp; Jailing a User